guyboertje/guyboertje.github.io/_posts/2014-04-21-more-flesh-on-the-interface-bones.md

   expect(discount_rule).to have_correctly_invoked_permits
 {% endhighlight %}

-What if [Reek](https://github.com/troessner/reek/wiki) or [Rubocop](http://batsov.com/rubocop/) could be extended to warn for cases where an Interface has been included but not fully implemented.
+What if [Reek](https://github.com/troessner/reek/wiki) or [Rubocop](http://batsov.com/rubocop/) could be extended to warn for cases where an Interface has been included but not fully implemented?